knative/docs/docs/eventing/channels/channel-types-defaults.md

 Through the generic Channel object you can create a channel without specifying which channel implementation CRD is used.
-This is useful if you do not care about the properties a particular channel provides, such as ordering and persistence, and you want to use the implementation selected by the operator.
+This is useful if you do not care about the properties a particular channel provides, such as ordering and persistence, and you want to use the implementation selected by the cluster administrator.
-The operator controls the default settings through the `default-ch-webhook` ConfigMap in the `knative-eventing` namespace.
+The cluster administrator controls the default settings through the `default-ch-webhook` ConfigMap in the `knative-eventing` namespace.

 For more information about modifying ConfigMaps, see